elixir-circuits/circuits_quickstart/README.md

 ## GRiSP 2 installation

-GRiSP 2 support is VERY new.
-While it should be safe, it's probably a good idea to skim the [instructions](https://github.com/grisp/grisp_demo/tree/sylane/make-image) for re-installing the GRiSP demo app.
+Before you start, take a quick skim of the [instructions](https://github.com/grisp/grisp_demo/tree/sylane/make-image) for re-installing the GRiSP demo app.
 If that doesn't look that hard, then let's
 continue: